basisproject/paper/src/03-companies.md

 - at-cost pricing for productive assets
 - at-cost pricing for housing, education, and other services for the company's worker-members

-Loss of membership will be determined by the Regional Council, the region's highest authority.
+Loss of membership will be determined by the Regional Council.
 It will likely issue warnings before a company permanently loses membership.